Last updated: 7 March 2018

-Owners of URM buildings in those areas have been notified by their council and are required to secure the street-facing parapets and facades on their buildings within 12 months of the date of the notice.
-The parapets and facades must be secured within this time frame to reduce the risk of falling masonry.
+Owners of URM buildings in the areas mentioned above have been notified by their council and are required to secure the street-facing parapets and/or facades on their buildings within 12 months of the date of the notice.
+The parapets and/or facades must be secured to reduce the risk of falling masonry.

-Buildings with street-facing URM parapets and facades on busy thoroughfares present significant risks to life safety due to their vulnerability in an earthquake event.
-Securing URM parapets and facades is a cost-effective way to reduce risks to life safety and increase public confidence in the event of further aftershocks or earthquakes.
+Buildings with street-facing URM parapets and/or facades on busy thoroughfares present significant risks to life safety due to their vulnerability in an earthquake event.
+Securing URM parapets and/or facades is a cost-effective way to reduce risks to life safety and increase public confidence in the event of further aftershocks or earthquakes.

 Questions and answers, including which streets in the above areas are affected, are available on the MBIE Corporate website.